 - For most undergraduate scholarships, continuous full-time enrollment is required to retain the scholarship.
 Full-time enrollment is defined as enrolling 12 or more credits for each fall and spring semester.

 - Most scholarships may be used while studying abroad for up to two semesters.

 - A student who withdraws, cancels, becomes inactive, or is suspended or dismissed from the University will forfeit his/her scholarship eligibility for future semesters.
-Students who withdraw completely from classes during the tuition refund period will have their scholarship amounts prorated based on the tuition proration schedule.
+Students who are withdrawn completely from classes during the tuition refund period will have their scholarship and institutional aid amounts prorated based on the tuition proration schedule.

 - Students may request deferment of their scholarship if attendance is interrupted for medical reasons, military deployment or other documentable reasons.
 To be considered for deferment, the student must be meeting the minimum requirements for the scholarship at the time of the request.
 Enrollment at another college or university during the deferment period will result in an automatic cancelation of the scholarship.
 To request a deferment, students must submit a Scholarship Deferment Request Form (with documented support) to the Director of Financial Aid prior to the period of non-attendance.
 Scholarship funding may be deferred for a maximum of two academic semesters.

 - Students have the right to appeal for reinstatement of previously terminated scholarship funding.
 Students must again be meeting the minimum required scholarship standards to request reinstatement of scholarship funding.
 Students who are meeting the minimum scholarship criteria within two semesters (fall/spring) of the discontinuance of their scholarship for academic reasons can file a Request for Scholarship Reinstatement Form with the Director of Financial Aid to request reinstatement.
 Reinstatement is considered on a case by case basis and is dependent on available funding.